 The FAA’s En Route Automation Modernization (ERAM) system suffers from ongoing program and contract management weaknesses despite being on “stronger footing” than earlier in a federal review process, the oversight arm of the U.S. Transportation Department (DOT) finds in a new report.
 ERAM, intended to replace the 40-year-old Host core operating systems at the FAA’s 20 en route control centers, is a key component of NextGen.
 But the DOT’s Office of Inspector General (OIG) identifies ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ERAM Faces Program, Contract Weaknesses But Asserts Progress".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ERAM Faces Program, Contract Weaknesses But Asserts Progress".